RUC-NLPIR/LLM4IR-Survey/README.md

 }
 ```
 ## 🚀 Update Log
+- Version 4 \[2025-09-17\]
+  - Search Agent: We reformulate the search agent section.
 - Version 3 \[2024-09-03\]
   - We refine the background to pay more attention to IR.
   - Rewriter: We add a new section "Formats of Rewritten Queries" to provide a more clear classfication and incorporated up-to-date methods.